caleb531/youversion-suggest-api/README.md

 ambiguous, the resulting array will contain multiple references (e.g. `ma 1:1` matches Malachi 1:1, Mark 1:1, and Matthew 1:1).

-Please note that these returned Bible reference objects do not contain the textual content of the respective references.
-If you want the textual content as well, you must fetch it yourself by calling the above `fetchReferenceContent`.

 ```ts
 import { getReferencesMatchingName } from 'youversion-suggest';